black-beans/flinkfinger/README.md

 ## License

-Images are licensed from iStockPhoto and cannot be reused without re-licensing.
 The text is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.